5 Stay Interview Questions to Boost Employee Retention Now

 - Employee committees.

 But retention isn’t an HR-only problem.
-In fact, retention has more to do with day-to-day interactions and processes, meaning that supervisors and leaders can significantly influence whether an employee stays or goes – and it all comes down to trust.
+In fact, employee retention has more to do with day-to-day interactions and processes, meaning that supervisors and leaders can significantly influence whether an employee stays or goes – and it all comes down to trust.

 “Leaders drive retention by building one-on-one trust with each employee,” Finnegan says.